Careers for Veterans and Military Spouses

 "I'm excited about our opportunities to further tap this talent pool.
 Their skills complement the leadership competencies and technological expertise we need in the workforce today..."

 - Meg McCarthy, executive vice president of Operations & Technology and executive sponsor of AetVets, Aetna, a CVS Health Company's veteran employee resource group

 If you're looking for a new purpose, consider a career with us as your next assignment.
 Join us in empowering people to live healthier lives.

 Our mission to hire veterans

-"At Aetna, we appreciate the commitments made by the men and women who serve our country through military service.
+"At Aetna, a CVS Health Company, we appreciate the commitments made by the men and women who serve our country through military service.
 We will never forget the sacrifices our veterans, active troops and military families have made to protect our freedom.
-Aetna is committed to building a healthier world with the help of nearly 50,000 employees, including military professionals with diverse backgrounds and experience."
+Aetna, a CVS Health Company is committed to building a healthier world with the help of nearly 50,000 employees, including military professionals with diverse backgrounds and experience."

 - Mark Bertolini, Chairman and Chief Executive Officer

 At Aetna, a CVS Health Company, our mission is to help people be healthier and transform the health care industry for the better in the process - and military veterans are a big part of our plans.
 We're committed to helping vets find meaningful work after active duty.
 Returning to civilian life can be challenging.
 We want to make that move as easy as possible.

 Why join the Aetna, a CVS Health Company team?

 Aetna, a CVS Health Company and veterans: the perfect match.
 Our core values of integrity, excellence, caring and inspiration are very similar to military values.